Skip to main content

 Pre-Chiropractic

-• Kinesiology comprehensive major with emphasis in Rehabilitation Science or Exercise Science
+• Comprehensive major in Rehabilitation Science or Exercise Science (Kinesiology Department)

 • Biology standard major